Dr Hannah J Stewart

 I am a UKRI Future Leaders Fellow and Senior Lecturer in Developmental Psychology.
-I am a paediatric auditory neuroscientist and am interested in the effect of everyday hearing technology on children with normal hearing and hearing loss.
-Specifically, on their cognition and academic ability.
+I am a paediatric auditory neuroscientist and am interested in the effect of everyday hearing technology on children with typical hearing and hearing loss.
+Specifically, on their cognitive development and academic ability.
 I use neuroimaging techniques to understand the underlying mechanisms of speech and non-speech listening skills.
 I am also exploring how to bring gaming and virtual reality to paediatric hearing and listening research.

 I completed my PhD at the MRC Institute of Hearing Research looking at auditory attention in children.
 During my PhD I won ERASMUS funding to go to the Rotman Institute in Toronto to work with Dr Claude Alain and learn how to use EEG and MRI.
 This grew my love for neuroimaging and led me to postdocs at Cincinnati Children’s Hospital with Professor David Moore, where I led the MRI work, and UCL with Professor Stuart Rosen.